-For a more comprehensive analysis of the results, Table 3 presents an overview of the cumulative abnormal returns (CAR) for both developed markets (Panel A) and emerging frontier markets (Panel B).
-The table is structured according to two distinct event windows: the time-constrained event window and the extended event window.
+For a more comprehensive analysis of the results, Table 3 presents an overview of the cumulative abnormal returns (CAR) for both developed markets (Panel A) and emerging or frontier markets (Panel B).
+The table is structured according to two distinct event windows, namely time-constrained extended.
 This arrangement enables a comprehensive scrutiny of the observed impacts and their associated statistical significance in the short and medium term.
-To ensure a rigorous analysis of the impact of Airbnb website announcements on stock indices in these markets, the results are presented using two parametric tests (ORDIN and BMP) and two non-parametric tests (G-SIGN and WSRT).
-These tests provide a robust assessment of the significance and impact of the announcements on the stock indices in both developed and emerging frontier markets.
+To ensure a rigorous analysis of the impact of Airbnb website announcements on stock indices in these markets, the results are presented using two parametric tests (ORDIN and BMP) and two nonparametric tests (G-SIGN and WSRT).
+These tests provide a robust assessment of the significance and impact of the announcements on the stock indices in both developed and emerging or frontier markets.

 [INSERT TABLE 3 HERE]